Canon 1300D vs Fujifilm X30

 Body comparison: Canon 1300D vs Fujifilm X30

 The physical size and weight of the Canon 1300D and the Fujifilm X30 are illustrated in the side-by-side display below.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
-You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Fujifilm X30 is considerably smaller (34 percent) than the Canon 1300D.
 In this context, it is worth noting that neither the 1300D nor the X30 are weather-sealed.